erichVK5/outlineFont2centrelineFont/README.md

 -ep Y  export polygons only (experimental), with Y offset (typically value 6333 to 7000)

 For example:

+to generate a lihata (.lht) font file for use in pcb-rnd

+java OutlineFont2centrelineFont -ep 8500 -s KLINGON.svg -f 1 -l 76

+which will create a file KLINGON.svgFont.lht containing 76 glyphs drawn with polygons defined by the trutype font paths.
+Until additional code is written, minor hand editing is required to merge polygonal paths (taking care to make them non intersecting), and name the glyphs with standard ASCII chars.

+another example:

+This command is used to geenrate a footprint from a trutype glyph to alow further editing, and then ultmately, a centreline defined glyph to be generated...

 java OutlineFont2centrelineFont -se -ssv -sf -ss -op -cl -s thing1.svg -g 1